 Dear childhood friend: I miss you.

 We used to talk for hours on the phone.
 Remember twirling the cord around your finger as you lay on your belly across the bed while we chatted and giggled?
 Remember late night conversations about dreams and boy problems and broken hearts and sleepovers and divorces and remarriages?
-Remember trips to the convenience store for candy, and swimming in the city pool, and riding bikes and trick-or-treating and braiding each other’s hair?
+Remember trips to the convenience store for candy, and swimming in the city pool similar to the ones you find at the fibreglass pools Ballarat catalog, and riding bikes and trick-or-treating and braiding each other’s hair?

 We grew older and got married and had kids, and we would get together after months or years apart, and pick up right where we left off.
 There was never any inhibition in our conversation; we could share anything with each other.
 We talked about women’s rights and government and politics.
 We talked about the struggles of motherhood, the challenges of marriage, and the frustration of balancing work and home.
 We had differing views on a multitude of issues, but didn’t really care.
 We just knew we loved each other, we were soul sisters, and our bond went much deeper than what we believed about the world.